AyeAreEm/impulse/DOCS/CInterop.md

 # C Interopability / Embedding
-If you want to be able to access the C standard library and write in C, you just import the header file and use the C declare. for example:
+If you want to be able to access the C standard library and write in C, you just import the header file and use the C embed. for example:
 ```
 @import "stdio.h"